Three Neuroscience Findings on Happiness – Is It An Option?

 What we now know is truly amazing.
 As it turns out, the brain renews and reorganizes the basic structure of many neurons indefinitely, and generates new neurons in certain areas of the brain all the time (Damasio, 2010).

-2. We have discovered that plasticity is a basic characteristic of all healthy brains.
+2. We’ve discovered that plasticity is a basic characteristic of healthy brains.

 “Everyone thinks of changing the world, but no one thinks of changing himself .” ~ LEO TOLSTOY